PraveenGPTrueReach/safe-lanes-docs/L3-Deployment Guide for Front-End.md

 ---

-### 1\.
-Introduction
+### 1. Introduction

 The Rest Hours FE is an Angular 18.2.0application that:
 • Runs on vessels in offline mode, served by the local Nest.js backend and Nginx.
-• Loads dynamically via Module Federation in the SafeLanes “Sail App” in the office environment.
+• Loads dynamically via Module Federation in the SafeLanes "Sail App" in the office environment.

 A single build artifact is created, using environment-based runtime checks to adapt to each scenario.
-This matches the current moderate project scale (up to \~30 vessel users, \~100 office users) without overengineering.
+This matches the current moderate project scale (up to ~30 vessel users, ~100 office users) without overengineering.

 ---

-### 2\.
-Prerequisites
+### 2. Prerequisites

 Before deploying, ensure the following: